 Gratuity amount for Sumit = 20*25, 000*15 / 26 = Rs.
 2, 88,461.54

-However, an employer may pay more gratuity to his/her employees, however, the amount of gratuity cannot exceed than Rs.
-10 Lakhs as per the Gratuity Act.
-Any amount that is more than Rs.10 Lakh is considered as ex-gratia and is voluntarily given and is not enforced as per the law.
+Even though an employer may pay more gratuity to their employees, the gratuity amount cannot exceed Rs.
+20 Lakhs as per the Gratuity Act.
+Any amount that is more than Rs.20 Lakh is considered ex-gratia and is voluntarily given and is not enforced as per the law.

 Mentioned below are some of the most significant points of gratuity:

-An employee can get the gratuity of a maximum of Rs.10,00,000.
-In this case, the tax exemption will be calculated as per the points listed under taxation.
+An employee can get a gratuity of a maximum of Rs.
+20,00,000.
+In this case, the tax on gratuity will be calculated as per the points listed under taxation.

 In the situation of the death of an employee, the heir or nominee of the employee gets the gratuity as per the gratuity rules.